CIRS-Girona/Thematic2.5D/JOSS/paper.md

 The presence of underwater military munitions (UWMM) in coastal and marine environments poses significant environmental and safety risks.
 Accurate detection and classification of UWMM are critical for remediation efforts, requiring robust methods to process multi-modal data, such as optical imagery and 3D reconstructions.
 UWMM detection leverages computer vision, machine learning, and 3D modeling to identify munitions against complex seabed backgrounds.
 Existing approaches, such as those only using image features (2D), often suffer from high false positive rates, necessitating the integration of geometric data (3D) to improve accuracy.

-`UWMM-Baseline` is an open-source Python package designed for the supervised classification of UWMMs using multi-modal data, including optical imagery and digital elevation models (DEMs) derived from 3D reconstructions of the scene.
-Building on the methodology of [@Gleason:2015], the package implements a modular pipeline for dataset creation, feature extraction, classification, and evaluation.
+`UWMM-Baseline` is an open-source Python package designed for the supervised classification of UWMMs using multi-modal data, including optical imagery and depth-maps derived from 3D reconstructions of the scene.
+Building on the methodology of @Gleason:2015, the package implements a modular pipeline for dataset creation, feature extraction, classification, and evaluation.
 Key features include:

-- **Dataset Creation:** Automated tile extraction and labeling from underwater imagery and DEMs.
+- **Dataset Creation:** Automated tile extraction and labeling from underwater imagery and depth-maps.
-- **Feature Extraction:** Extraction of 2D-derived (color, texture) and 3D-derived (elevation, curvature, rugosity) features, which can be combined into a hybrid 2.5D feature set.
+- **Feature Extraction:** Extraction of 2D-derived (color, texture) and 3D-derived (curvature, rugosity) features, which can be combined into a hybrid 2.5D feature set.
 - **Classification:** Support for binary (UWMM vs. background) and multi-class (UWMM type) classification using Support Vector Machines (SVM).
 - **Inference and Evaluation:** A complete inference pipeline to generate prediction masks on new data and quantitative evaluation using mean Intersection over Union (mIoU).
 - **Modularity:** A flexible, configuration-driven framework allowing integration of new features, models, and data modalities.